kooroshkz/math_grades_analysis/README.md

-$**$The resulting scatter plot visualizes the relationship between 'mid' and 'final' grades while providing color-coded insights into the normalized final grades of the students. $**$
+The resulting scatter plot visualizes the relationship between 'mid' and 'final' grades while providing color-coded insights into the normalized final grades of the students.

 <a name="gradbyp"></a>
 ### 3.2 Grades by Professors